longkai/essays/articles/2017/how-does-qq-know-who-i-am/README.md

 That's it.
 The QQ client sets up an HTTP server in `localhost.ptlogin2.qq.com:4301`, later their web page requests that endpoint for identifications.

 The most interesting thing told by Chrome is the remote address, `127.0.0.1:4301`. **The remote end is the local end**.
-Indeed, when I queried the DNS, I never thought of a public domain could configured like this.
+Indeed, when I queried the DNS, I never thought of a public domain could be configured like this.

 ```sh
 $ host localhost.ptlogin2.qq.com